jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

 ----

-* the `return statement`_ of the last 3 :ref:`functions<what is a function?>` matched their names, I do the same thing for the new one
+* the :ref:`return statement<the return statement>` of the last 3 :ref:`functions<what is a function?>` matched their names, I do the same thing for the new one

   .. code-block:: python
     :linenos: